baetyl/baetyl/code-of-conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at <contact@openedge.tech>.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at <contact@baetyl.io>.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.